torqueforge/rentpath-2015-april/outline_day_1.md

 desire to leap toward the hard problems and discount the simple ones often leads us to miss these kinds of abstractions.

+Once we have successor, use it.
+This brings us to the point that we have a single string with no duplication.
+Remove all cases.

 **OFFICE HOURS*